Strangers – Highlighted

 Edward Coles, December 15, 1786 – July 7, 1868

 Edward Coles was an American politician.
 He was born into a wealthy family of enslavers and plantation owners in Virginia.
 Coles studied at William and Mary College before serving as a private secretary to James Madison.
 In 1817, he sold his inherited plantation in Virginia and travelled to Illinois, accompanied by 17 people that his family had enslaved.
 Coles later freed the enslaved people and helped them settle, and began to fight the pro-slavery movement within the Illinois government.
 He was elected governor in 1822, and helped ensure that Illinois remained a free state by a vote during the 1824 Constitutional Convention.
 Coles was also an advocate for establishing a state library in Illinois.
 His political career faltered after he lost multiple congressional elections, and he moved to Philadelphia in 1832.
 Based on the Athenaeum's records, it is believed that Coles became an Athenaeum shareholder in 1835.
-His name appears throughout the Record of Strangers as the introducing member for many strangers, as well as many times as a stranger himself.
+His name appears throughout the Record of Strangers as the introducing member for many strangers, as well as multiple times as a stranger himself.

 SourceSourceSource